le-chartreux/modern-python/code/format.md

 # Format

 Maintaining consistent formatting across your project is a simple yet effective way to improve the readability of your code.
-To achieve this, I use two complementary formatters: [isort](#isort) for sorting imports, and [black](#black) for the rest of the code.
+To achieve this, I use two complementary formatters: [isort](#isort) for sorting imports and [black](#black) for the rest of the code.

 ## black